sylvainSUPINTERNET/Framework-game-generator/README.md

  <br>

  <li>**/app/views|controllers|templates**</li>
- <li>All are linked, then you can definied your logics in controllers and used your variable into your templates sand views</li>
+ <li>All are linked, then you can definied your logics in controllers and used your variable into your templates herself use into the corresponding views</li>

  <br>

  <li>**/save_game/**</li>
- <li>Contains the file you have generate with the command save, (app / web / story-config)</li>
+ <li>Contains the file you have generate with the command save, (app / web / story-config / composer (if you use other computer etc), and you have just to replace the current app/web/story-config by them into your save folder to have your game's save</li>